 3. Focus on the sensations in your body

-We can never be deceived by our body because our body can never lie.
+We can never be deceived by our bodies because our bodies can never lie.
 No matter what elaborate stories or theories we concoct, our body will always reveal the truth of the matter.

 For example, if you want to quit your job, you might notice a sensation of relief flood your entire body (which is a sign that you should quit your job!).

 By using mindful body awareness, you will be able to connect more freely with your intuition.